Developer: Kraken Unleashed

 The developer is really good about fixing bugs with patches but the patches don’t always fix every problem.
 They patched the game and it made the game crash so they had to make another patch to fix the previous patch.
 It’s not a perfectly functional game when it comes to crashes and the problem of not starting up every time you start the game is annoying.

-If you want the game get it at a discount because it’s not quite functional yet.
+If you want the game, get it at a discount because it’s not quite functional yet.
 BYher have been patches but the game is still buggy.
 They are also adding more DLC.

 |What Works:||What Doesn't Work:|